flother/gigs/README.rst

 Hit enter and the spreadsheet will be filled with the gigs information and will update every hour.
 From there click the *Share* button in the top right and select *Publish as a web page* from the drop-down menu.
-Choose to publish Sheet 1 only, tick *Automatically republish when changes are made* and click *Start publishing*.
+Choose to publish Sheet 1 only, tick *Automatically republish when changes are made*, and then click *Start publishing*.

 In the second section titled *Get a link to the published data* choose *CSV (comma separated values)* from the first drop-down and then copy the link